Adroiti/docs-for-code-review-tools/Cppcheck/catchExceptionByValue.md

-Pattern: Catch exception by value
+Pattern: Exception is caught by value

 Issue: -